Tools4everBV/HelloID-Conn-Prov-Target-MyDMS/README.md

 | BaseUrl      | The URL to the API                 | Yes         |

 ### Prerequisites
+- At the moment of writing.
+The response of the permissions (Groups) contains invalid data.
+I've added a temporary fix to remove the invalid data from the response, so the connector works as intended.
+Make sure you test your response while implementing the connector.
 - Only the connection settings are required

 ### Remarks